crashoverride777/swifty-ads/README.md

 The last line is needed for shared banner ads, see step 6

-- Step 6: Still in your AppDelegate.swift you will need to create these properties
+- Step 6: Still in your AppDelegate.swift under the class method you will need to create these properties

 ```swift
 var bannerAdView = ADBannerView()